Otto Hartmann (actor): During the war

 Hartmann was a member of the Österreichische Freiheitsbewegung (Austrian freedom movement, a nonviolent conservative catholic resistance group), whose goal was the liberation from National Socialism and the detachment of Austria from the German Reich.
 He collected Information about this group and other resistance groups and assembled lists of their members.
 He gave this information to the Gestapo, leading to the arrest of 450 members of the resistance movement, some of which were subsequently sentenced to death, others to long terms in prison.

 After the war

-As Vienna was conquered by the Russian Red Army, in spring 1945 with about 200 other Gestapo informants, Hartmann traveled from Vienna to Innsbruck to hide from the authorities.
-Through contacts with the Austrian resistance, he got a job at the police, but was soon arrested by the French occupation forces, who handed him over to the Austrian authorities in Vienna.

-On 22 November 1947 he was sentenced to life by the People's Court in Vienna.
+As Vienna was conquered by the Russian Red Army, in spring 1945, Hartmann, with about 200 other Gestapo informants, traveled from Vienna to Innsbruck to hide from the authorities.
+Through contacts with the Austrian resistance, he got a job at the police, but was arrested by the French occupation forces in September 1945, who handed him over to the Austrian authorities in Vienna.
+On 22 November 1947, Hartmann was sentenced to life in prison by the People's Court in Vienna for denunciation resulting in death.